kbr/fritzconnection/docs/sources/getting_started.rst

     FRITZ_IP_ADDRESS = '169.254.1.1'

 This ip-adress is a fallback-address common to every fritzbox-router, regardless of the individual configuration.
-In case of more than a single router in the local network (i.e. multiple Fritz!Boxes building a Mesh or connected by LAN building multiple WLAN access-points) the command line option :command:`-i` (or the keyword-argument `address` for module usage) is required to provide the device-ip, otherwise it is not defined which device will respond.
+If there are multiple devices in the local network, i.e. for building a Mesh, then it is necessary to provide the ip for the requested device, either at the command line with the option :command:`-i` or the keyword-argument `address` for module usage.
+Otherwise it is not defined which device will respond.

 Username and password